Diocese of Castello: Castello

 Under him the French crusading army of the Fourth Crusade was used to bring Trieste and Zara under Venetian sway, and then to obtain a large part of the Latin Empire of Constantinople along the east coast of the Adriatic, most of the Peloponnese and settlements in the Sea of Marmora, the Black Sea and the Aegean.

 The relationship between the bishop, the patriarch and the doge was complex.

 The bishops of Olivolo, and then Castello, were technically suffragans of the Patriarch of Grado.
 From the middle of the 11th century the patriarchs took up residence for most of the time at San Silvestro, Venice, while the bishop was based at San Pietro on the east of the city.
 An important role was played by the primicerio, based in Saint Mark's, who represented the Doge and the city government.
 The primicerio invested the bishops, abbots and patriarchs.

 From the twelfth century the patriarch had a throne in Saint Mark's, which changed its role from the Doge's chapel to the state church.

 In 1225 the Bishop Marco II Michel gained the exemption of the clergy from lay jurisdiction except when real property was involved.

 In 1230 Michiel challenged the rights of the Doges over Saint Mark's.

 In an effort to standardize the rites and ceremonies, in the mid-13th century the Bishop Pietro Pino (1235–1255) made an Ordinary for the year's divine offices and holy ceremonies, with the concurrence of all the parish priests and the canons of San Pietro di Castello.
 This became the rule of the diocese from that date.

 Bishop Jacopo Albertini (1311–1329) supported Louis of Bavaria, whom he crowned as King of Italy in 1327, and was therefore deposed.
 Under Bishop Nicolo' Morosini (1336–1367) the dispute between the clergy and Government concerning the mortuary tithes was settled.

 This dispute flared up again under Bishop Paolo Foscari (1367–1375) and was ended only in 1376.

 During the Western Schism (1378 to 1418) Venice always adhered to the Roman claimant.

 Around 1418 Bishop Marco Lando (1417–1426) prescribed adoption of elements of the Roman Rite in conformity with Rome.

-On 8 October 1451 the diocese was suppressed and its territory transferred to the newly created Patriarchal See of Venezia, or Roman Catholic Archdiocese of Venice.
+On 8 October 1451 the diocese was suppressed and its territory transferred to the newly created Patriarchal See of Venezia.

 In 1969 the diocese was restored as the Titular Episcopal See of Castello.